junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *Castiel, why are you doing this to me?
 Are you not an angel?*

-"Castiel, that's right," an angel answers him, one that holds a blade to press on his forehead, letting blood seeping out.
+"*Castiel*.
+That's right," an angel answers him, one that holds a blade to press on his forehead, letting blood seep out agonizingly slowly through the new cut.
 It seems he did speak some words with his tongue and throat.
 "Think about him, think only about him."

 He turns to glance at the other angels.
-"What do you say, should I break his brain?
-It might be easier.
-So the only thing he can think about is saying 'Yes'."
+"What do you say, should I break his brain completely?
+It can be very effective.
+So the only thing he can think about is saying 'Yes'.
+Imagine how thrilled Castiel will be to have an obedient, fitting meatsuit again.
+He'll thank me."

 The other angels answer enthusiastically.
-The cold, sharp blade cuts through his forehead, slicing a long line.
-Pain explodes in Jimmy's head like a volcano.
-Blood gushes out, pouring before his eyes like waterfall.
-Jimmy can't even move his head, being hold by the angel.
-Only his lips twitch. *Please.
+The cold, sharp blade cuts through his forehead, slicing a long line, opening his scalp like slicing off the top crust of a newly toasted bread.
+Pain explodes in Jimmy's head like a volcano eruption, heat bursting out but soon mixed with icy coldness, flooding his sensations.
+All he can see in the back of his eyes is red.
+The whole world is drown in red.
+Blood gushes out, pouring along his face like waterfall.
+His head is held in place by the angel, can't move an inch even as his body shakes.
+His lips twitch uncontrollably. *Please.
 Cas -- tiel --*

-"Say 'Yes'," the angel grins, pressing deeper.
+"Say 'Yes'," the angel grins, pressing deeper, ready to jab the blade directly into his brain.

 Thinking slows down.
 Brain feels like a dead pool of mud, stirred by the blade sinking inside.
 Jimmy's lips part, starting to form the shape of the first syllable of "Y".

 "Enough," a young voice sounds up, but the electricity and power in it shakes the room.
 A wave of power pushes out from the sudden appearance, throwing the angels outward.
 The one that was cutting him gets thrown hard into the wall, making a loud crashing sound.
-He moans when he tries to move, making a loud sound of broken bones shifting inside.
+He moans when he tries to move, broken bones making a loud sound when shifting inside his body.

-Jimmy chokes out blood from his mouth painfully, but nothing more painful than the view of the girl.
+Jimmy chokes out blood from his mouth painfully, but nothing more painful than the view of the girl appearing before him.

 The girl that is far too familiar.
 Blonde hair.
 Precisely twelve years old.